pkorhone/books-api-springboot/README.md

 ## Setup:

 This project is set up to use a MySQL database.
-Before running the project, you must create a file named `application.properties` to the directory `/src/main/resources` with the following content to set up your database connection:
+Before running the project, you must create a file named `application.yaml` to the directory `/src/main/resources` with the following content to set up your database connection:

 ```
-# /src/main/resources/application.properties
+# /src/main/resources/application.yaml

 spring:
   datasource: